Welcome Tour to Madrid in Eco Tuk Tuk Private

 • Puerta de Alcala (Pass by)

-The Puerta de Alcalá is one of the five old royal gates that gave access to the city of Madrid, it is located in the center of the roundabout in the Plaza de la Independencia.
+The Puerta de Alcalá is one of the five old royal gates that gave access to the city of Madrid, located in the center of the Independence Square roundabout.

 Admission ticket free